Visit California for Low Cost Adventures

 Splash in a water wonderland: Mission Bay Park, a 4,600-acre aquatic playground located just minutes from downtown San Diego, is the perfect destination for endless fun under the sun.
 The largest park of its kind in the world, this water wonderland features 27 miles of shoreline where visitors can swim, sunbathe, picnic, bicycle and fish.
 Free

 Get outside: Sailing, wakeboarding, standup paddle boarding, rowing, kayaking, waterskiing, windsurfing, surfing and more – at Mission Bay Aquatic Center and Mission Bay Sportcenter.
-Both centers offer reasonably-priced hourly rentals (e.g. boogie board rentals starting at $3 per hour; kayak rental $13 per hour)
+Both centers offer reasonably-priced hourly rentals (e.g. boogie board rentals starting at $3 per hour; all kinds of cool kayak products to rent at $13 per hour)

 Watch for whales: From February 20-21 at at Cabrillo National Park celebrate the largest animals on earth as they migrate past San Diego’s coast during Whale Watch Weekend.
 There will be family-friendly activities, ranger talks, guided explorations of the tidepools, and viewing gray whales. $10/vehicle

 Explore a desert oasis: A spectacular FREE floral display occurs annually between February and April in the 600,000-acre Anza-Borrego Desert State Park in San Diego’s desert oasis of Borrego Springs as colorful wildflowers bejewel the sun-scorched desert landscape.
 Since the phenomenon depends upon the timing and quantity of winter rains, the blossoms are at their peak for just two weeks.
 Guests are advised to call the park’s 24-hour “Wildflower Hotline” at 760-767-4684 before planning a tour of the desert flora.
 Free